microstream-one/microstream-cluster-example-project/README.md

 mvn clean package
 ```

-afterwards the file should be located at `target/classes/META-INF/swagger/cluster-storage-demo-1.0.yml`
+afterward the file should be located at `target/classes/META-INF/swagger/cluster-storage-demo-1.0.yml`

 ### Testing
 The _testing_ directory contains a Postman collection which can be imported in Postman for easy testing.
 It also contains bash and batch scripts for calling the endpoints via the _curl_ executable.
 To use these simply check out the documentation comments at the start of each script file.